-When the American company acquired its German subsidiary, the German employees felt threatened by the new leadership and were not perceived as collaborative by their U.S. counterparts.
-The Germans had a propensity for meticulously planning, designing, and implementing their processes to ensure success.
+When the American company acquired its German subsidiary; the German employees felt threatened by the new leadership and were not perceived as collaborative by their U.S. counterparts.
+The Germans had a propensity for meticulously planning, designing, and also implementing their processes to ensure success.
 The Americans perceived this behavior as being too cautious and it often interrupted strict internal deadlines.
-This was having a negative impact on the merge, the exchange of information, and the goal-oriented American business.
-Based on the initial merger experience and Global Arena’s suggestions, the American company decided to work towards generating a trusting environment where the German employees felt valued and were provided with the tools to understand the American pace and its “can do” approach.
+This was having also a negative impact on the merge; the exchange of information, and the goal-oriented American business.
+Based on the initial merger experience and Global Arena’s suggestions; the American company decided to work towards generating a trusting environment where the German employees felt valued and were provided with the tools to understand the American pace and its “can do” approach.

 Our client continues to be focused on uniting employees from its many locations around the world and this has a direct, positive impact in our costumer’s internal business culture.
 Our client increased cultural competence by emphasizing the cultures of the U.S., U.K., Germany, Japan, and Switzerland.
 The virtual approach has allowed all the customer’s employees to attend simultaneously and enrich the training experience by having a multicultural attendance, promote the real-time discussion and the sharing of experiences.

 Currently, this ongoing program is conducted as a series of webinars.
 This approach enabled the global employees to participate, and interact with the consultant and each other in real time.
 It also allows electronic role-play to reinforce the multicultural teaching experience.
-The consultant incorporates quizzes and scenarios into the program as different methods of relaying the information.
-The Intercultural program is helping the client’s employees to learn how culture influences behavior, how that affects their global team members, how to better interact with their peers electronically and work effectively in different time-zones.
+The consultant also incorporates tests and scenarios in the program as different methods of transmitting the information.
+The Intercultural program is helping the client’s employees to learn how culture influences behavior, as well as how it affects members of their global team; how to interact better with your colleagues electronically and also work effectively in different time zones.
 This program is now part of the Company’s training schedule and is conducted twice a year.

-The American company is very pleased with the outcome of the seasonal intercultural training and appreciates the flexibility the webinars allow.
+The American company is very pleased with the outcome of the seasonal intercultural training; and also appreciates the flexibility the webinars allow.
 Now, they use the webinars to help new hires to get accustomed to working for an international and diverse company.
-The training helped to boost cultural awareness and improved communications amongst employees.
+The training helped to promote cultural awareness and also improved communications among employees..